grmjw/Penguins/README.md

 ```
 ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 world umrr
 ```
-## Files to be checked:
+## Files not to be checked:
-This driver was created by smartmicro not by Team Penguin so the only file changed and can be optionally checked were the parameters file.
+This driver was created by smartmicro not Team Penguin therefore the package should not be checked if configuration files are excluded.

-Path to the parameters file: Penguins/src/umrr_ros2_driver/param/radar.params.template.yaml

 ## LiDAR Setup